-Add-in: Integration Adaptor (SaaS Only) - End of Life
+Add-in: Integration Adaptor (On-Demand Only) - End of Life

 - Add-ins are content offerings, not product functionality; therefore, when we EOL them we do not offer functional alternatives.

-- Existing customers in our legacy data center may continue to leverage the content, but it will not be available when they migrate to the new Google Cloud platform.
+- Existing customers in our legacy data center may continue to leverage the add-in, but it will not be available when they migrate to the new Google Cloud platform.

 Use the Integration Adaptor to import structured resource information with a

 Clarity PPMjob.
 The Integration Adaptor is available automatically after a new installation or upgrade.

 - To verify that the Integration Adaptor is available, view the list of add-ins.

 You can add new resources and update information for existing resources.
 Updating existing resource information updates all attributes fields the delimited file contains.
 Because all fields in the file are updated in

 Clarity PPM, you can overwrite existing information.
 When you update existing resource information, consider limiting the fields in the file to only those fields that you want to update in